lazaromenezes/lazaromenezes/README.md

 Hi there 👋

-My name is Lázaro, a developer from Brazil, currently working for [Actminds](https://www.actminds.com/) and [Programmer's](https://www.programmers.com.br/)
+My name is Lázaro, a developer from Brazil currently working for [Actminds](https://www.actminds.com/) and [Programmer's](https://www.programmers.com.br/).

 Here you can find a lot of experiments I do, mostly for practicing something new.

 ### My lastest posts